HackYourFuture-CPH/JavaScript/javascript1/week4/homework.md

 - [ ] Have you used `const` and `let` and avoided `var`?
 - [ ] Do the variable, function and argument names you created follow the [Naming Conventions](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/naming_conventions.md)?
 - [ ] Is your code well-formatted (see [Code Formatting](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/code_formatting.md))?

+Please, fill out the [survey](https://forms.gle/QKTWFbUTkzgdcKiMA) about the module to give feedback to the staff, teachers and homework helpers.